Seattle Truck Accident Attorneys

 We handle a variety of truck accident types, such as:

-- Jackknife accidents: When a tractor-trailer is overloaded or entirely empty, control of the trailer can become difficult for the truck driver.
+- Jackknife Accidents: When a tractor-trailer is overloaded or entirely empty, control of the trailer can become difficult for the truck driver.
 If they slam on the brakes or need to swerve suddenly, the trailer can swing outward from the tractor before overtaking it, causing the entire rig to fold like a jackknife.
 In this type of accident, every lane of a highway may be at risk.

-- Tanker truck accidents: If a tanker truck causes an accident, the results can be disastrous, even compared to other truck accidents.
+- Tanker Truck Accidents: If a tanker truck causes an accident, the results can be disastrous, even compared to other truck accidents.
 Tanker trucks often carry volatile and flammable chemicals that may put anyone in the area in danger of exposure to unsafe substances.

 -